HOW HAPPY FAMILIES ARGUE WELL

 Contempt happens when someone shows disrespect or disgust toward another family member.
 This can be through mocking, sarcasm, name-calling, or dismissing their feelings.
 Contempt damages trust and makes it hard for families to feel safe, heard, and connected.

-If you feel that your family has some of these traits and wants to make a positive change, focus on how happy families argue differently and start to change today.
+If you feel that your family has some of these traits and you want to make a positive change, focus on how happy families argue differently and start to change today.

 HAPPY FAMILIES ARGUE WELL